distkeys/distkets.github.io/_posts/2014-02-16-context-switch.markdown

 ### Lightweight Remote Procedure Call

-This communication model focuses on communication between protection domains on the same machine.
+This communication model focuses on communication between protected domains on the same machine.
 In a high-level view, LRPC client makes a procedure call to server procedure by kernel trap, which leads to a context switch.
 Kernel processes the request and when the called procedure completes result is returned to the client from the kernel which again leads to the context switch.<br>

 Moving to fine granularity of LRPC, during the binding process, the client makes import interface request via kernel.
 The kernel sends the request to server’s waiting clerk, and in response, waiting clerk sends a response to the kernel with information.
 The kernel then return the binding Object to the client back, and the whole process requires four context switches.<br>

 LRPC minimize the use of shared data structures which internally implements its locks, so no explicit lock is required for synchronization.
 LRPC implements the optimization by reducing the number of context switches by caching domains on idle processors.
-The kernel looks for the idle processor for the client request, and if found one the request is routed to the processor without any context switch.
+The kernel looks for the idle processor for the client request, and if found the request is routed to the processor without any context switch.
 Same is done when returning the result back to the client.
 The kernel looks for any idle client process and uses it without any context switch.
 If no idle domain can be found, then a single processor context switching is done.
 <br><br>

 ### Distributed Shared Memory – IVY